Android SDK Setup

 implementation 'com.google.firebase:firebase-messaging'

-// Use the below two libraries only if you're using Pulse feature
+// Use the below library only if you're using Pulse feature

 }